fayeli/biojs-vis-bonestagram/README.md

 #### .enableDICOMPreview()

 The 'enableDICOMPreview' method is responsible for enabling preview of user uploaded DICOM image.
-The DICOM preview will be shown in an HTML <div> element with id="dicomImage"
+The DICOM preview will be shown in an HTML div element with id="dicomImage".

 How to use this method
 ```html